wpdo/dologin/dologin/readme.txt

 Limit the number of login attempts through both the login and the auth cookies.

-GeoLocation (Continent/Country/City) or IP range to limit login attempts.
+* Free text SMS message passcode for 2nd step verification support.

-Support Whitelist and Blacklist.
+* GeoLocation (Continent/Country/City) or IP range to limit login attempts.

-Will have free text SMS message passcode for 2nd step verification support soon.
+* Support Whitelist and Blacklist.

-GDPR compliant.
+* GDPR compliant.
 With this feature turned on, all logged IPs get obfuscated (md5-hashed).

-*XMLRPC* gateway protection.
+* XMLRPC gateway protection.

 = How GeoLocation works =